pfeeyatko/midi-synth/README.md

 A delay can be added to the sound by adjusting the range sliders for Delay (the dry/wet mix), Feedback and Time (1-1000ms).

 #### AMP
-Overall volume of the sound can be controller using the Gain range slider.
+The overall volume of the sound can be controlled using the Gain range slider.